pashmaklang/pashmak/doc/en/D_Modules.md

 import "@module_name"
 import "@module1", '@module2'

+# also you can import modules without quotes
+import @sys
+import @hash, @mymodule

 # also you can import modules like scripts under the namespaces
 namespace Foo
     import '@hash'